hornster02/hornster02/README.md

 <br/>
 -system recovery can also be done by extracting it to a disk (7-Zip) and finally repairing the boot if necessary (BootICE)

-System backup can also be done via WinRAR (it's data like any other), benefits are
+System backup can also be done via WinRAR (it's data like any other, just watch out for NTFS security and links), benefits are
 <br/>
 -independence on the obscure backup software, universality
 <br/>
 -immediate access to data, the possibility to restore, for example, only 1 file
 <br/>
--small data package thanks to high compression
+-small data package thanks to high compression (in my case the ratio is 21% = 30.8GB system / 6.5GB backup)
 <br/>
 ⓿🚫***🟦 NTFS Permissions Tools + 🟦 AccessEnum*** - data security management, bookmarks for quick access